-Shared use paths are typically facilities on rights of way with minimal cross flow of motor vehicles.
-They are almost always used by pedestrians, joggers, in-line skaters, bicyclists, and in some cases equestrians.
-However, the bicycle's operating characteristics will dictate the design of shared use paths.
-The criteria in this section apply to paved shared use paths.
+Shared use paths are paved facilities physically separated from motorized vehicular traffic by an open space or barrier and either within the highway right of way or an independent right of way.
+Shared use paths are used by bicyclists, pedestrians, skaters, runners and others.
+The bicycle's operating characteristics will govern the design of shared use paths.
 The term path as used in this section refers to these paved shared use paths.
 An example typical design is provided for guidance in Volume 2, Exhibit TYP-15.